JPMorgan to add 1,000 jobs, keep 2,600 in New Jersey

-July 7 (Reuters) - JPMorgan Chase & Co will create 1,000 jobs and retain over 2,600 workers in Jersey City, and invest more than $76 million in New Jersey under a state tax credit program.
+(Reuters) - JPMorgan Chase & Co (JPM.N) will create 1,000 jobs and retain over 2,600 workers in Jersey City, and invest more than $76 million in New Jersey under a state tax credit program.

 The state’s Economic Development Authority said on Tuesday that New Jersey will reap a net benefit of $1.1 billion through the program.